 According to the Company's Articles, the Company accrued employees' compensation at a rate of no less than 0.005% and no higher than 25% and remuneration of directors and supervisors at a rate of no higher than 3%.
-The employees' compensation and remuneration of directors for the years ended December 31, 2022 and 2021 were resolved in the board of directors' meetings on March 15, 2023 and March 16, 2022, respectively.
+Due to 2023 being not loss, the employee's compensation and remuneration were not proposed.
+The employees' compensation and remuneration of directors for the years ended December 31, 2022 were resolved in the board of directors' meetings on March 15, 2023, respectively.